Do you feel overwhelmed by the idea of mingling among unfamiliar people in a crowded room?

 1. Use the magic of Twitter.

-Can’t find a networking event that fits your needs?
-Why not host your own?
+Struggling to find a networking event that meets your requirements?
+Why not take the initiative and organize your own?

 5. Stop the small talk.